-This course is part of the Rediscovering the Heart of Methodism series.
+This course is part of the Rediscovering the Heart of Methodism series, one of Duke Divinity School’s Wesleyan Formation Initiatives.
 Shaped by leaders from nine United Methodist annual conferences, the series is designed to help engaged laypeople and clergy develop core capacities for innovative leadership within the Wesleyan tradition.
 Look for more Rediscovering the Heart of Methodism courses from Duke Divinity School over the coming months.

 The Rev. Dr. Greg Jones is a theologian whose work centers on the nature of forgiveness, the significance of Christian ministry and pastoral leadership, and social innovation and entrepreneurship.
 Between 1997 and 2010, and then between 2018 and 2021, Dr. Jones served as the dean of Duke Divinity School.
 Major new initiatives begun during his tenure include the Center for Reconciliation, the Thriving Rural Communities Program, the Duke Youth Academy for Christian Formation, the Clergy Health Initiative, the Reynolds Program in Church Leadership and numerous international partnerships.
 These partnerships include the Methodist Church of Southern Africa, the United Methodist Church in Cote d’Ivoire, and the Center for Reconciliation’s Great Lakes Initiative which embraces the central-east African region.
 An ordained elder in the Western North Carolina Conference of the United Methodist Church, he is also the founder of Leadership Education at Duke Divinity.
 Dr. Jones now serves as president of Belmont University.